 \subsection{Population inference}

-We perform the population inference to obtain $p_\mathrm{obs}(m_1^z,q,z)$ for the (H)DPGMM using the mock observed catalogue prepared in Sec.~\ref{sec:mock data catalogue}.
-We then marginalise over $z$ to get $p_\mathrm{obs}(m_1^z,q)$.
-For the power-law model, we infer the power-law indices using the mock observed catalogue to obtain $p_\mathrm{obs}(m_1,q,z)$.
-The power-law indices for $m_1, q$ are $0.76\pm 0.02, -0.28\pm 0.04$ with one standard deviation.
-Then, we convert it to be in detector-frame and marginalise over $z$ to get $p_\mathrm{obs}(m_1^z,q)$.
-Fig.~\ref{fig:obs_pop_models} shows the marginalised $m_1^z$ and $q$ observed distribution for all population models.
+We perform the population inference to obtain $p_\mathrm{obs}(m_1^z,q)$ for the (H)DPGMM using the mock observed catalog prepared in Sec.~\ref{sec:mock data catalog}.
+For the power-law model, we infer the power-law indices $X, Y$ in Eq.~[\ref{eq: pl m1z model},\ref{eq: pl q model}] using the mock observed catalog to obtain $p_\mathrm{obs}(m_1^z,q)$.
+The power-law indices are $X=0.61\pm 0.02, Y=-0.41\pm 0.05$ with one standard deviation.
+Figure~\ref{fig:obs_pop_models} shows the marginalized $m_1^z$ and $q$ observed distribution for all population models.

-Now, we have 4 population models for the observed distribution: \begin{enumerate}[(i) ] \item a benchmark model with the high-dimensional Gaussian peak, which provides the most optimal inference; \item an inferred (H)DPGMM, which makes fewer model assumptions and could be used in future lensing analyses; \item an inferred power-law model, which assumes the primary mass and mass ratio follow power-law relation when we do not have enough data from observation; \item a uniform prior, which assumes all the parameters follow a uniform distribution. \end{enumerate} We use these four models to evaluate the Bayes factor in favour of strong lensing, with the purpose of investigating the population model's impact on lensed detections.
+Now, we have 4 population models for the observed distribution: \begin{enumerate}[(i) ] \item a benchmark model with the high-dimensional Gaussian peak, which provides the most optimal inference; \item an inferred (H)DPGMM, which makes fewer model assumptions and could be used in future lensing analyzes; \item an inferred power-law model, which assumes the primary mass and mass ratio follow power-law relation when we do not have enough data from observation; \item a uniform prior, which assumes all the parameters follow a uniform distribution. \end{enumerate} We use these four models to evaluate the Bayes factor in favor of strong lensing, with the purpose of investigating the population model's impact on lensed detections.